bahadirbklg/intro/README.md

 6. Deep learning with PyTorch
 * Implement MLP with PyTorch
 * How to debug PyTorch
-* How to visualize the status of the training process
+* How to monitor the status of the training process
 * Other popular types of neural networks

 7. Convolutional neural networks